Merge and Combine Cells in Excel Without Losing Data: A Step-by-Step VBA Guide

 In the macro, I am using the Selection object as a Range.
 The Selection object represents the selected area in the worksheet.

-Here’s more on VBA Selection object.
+Learn more about VBA Selection object.

-I’ll loop through the Selection object to extract each cells value and concatenate the texts and numbers (if any) and store it in a variable.
+I’ll loop through the Selection object to extract each cell's value and concatenate the texts and numbers (if any) and store it in a variable.

 Finally, I’ll use the Selection object again, to assign the extracted values to a cell (Cells(1) or the first cell in the first row), align it according to my requirement and merge it.
 I have set WrapText as True.